-Para 35 Volume 2 Chapter 1: Introduction confirms that "As the off-site highways works were developed at a late stage in the EIA programme, it was necessary to report these a separate volume (Volume 5)."
+Para 35) Volume 2 Chapter 1: Introduction confirms that "As the off-site highways works were developed at a late stage in the EIA programme, it was necessary to report these a separate volume (Volume 5)."

 According to para.
 33) of 4.6 Data Limitations and Technical Assumptions (Chapter 4: EIA Methodology) "the design is limited to that sufficient to inform the EIA process and design details will continue to evolve, up to and including the detailed design stage.
 To enable the level of design to be developed in sufficient detail to inform the EIA a number of assumptions have been made in advance of detailed design by a design and build contractor."
-This is understandable but, given the Newton and Ribble crossing and haul road locational context within or close to the Forest of Bowland AONB, there has to be an appropriate balance struck between assumptions made and actual details of what will be carried out being provided.
-As the applicant has got the balance wrong on this occasion, the planning authority is placed in a difficult position in that it is expected to determine the acceptability of proposals which would affect a nationally important landscape without full details of their likely effects.
+This is understandable but, given the location of the off-site highway works (and the launch/reception compounds) within the Forest of Bowland AONB, there has to be an appropriate balance struck between assumptions made and actual details of what will be carried out being provided.
+As the applicant has got the balance wrong on this occasion (no tree survey for the off-site works), the planning authority is placed in a difficult position in that it is expected to determine the acceptability of proposals which would affect a nationally important landscape without full details of their likely effects on one of the key features of its landscape character.

-When viewed against the considerable engineering challenges posed by the tunnel boring works and taking account of the fact that the local country lane network provides few usable roads, it is not unreasonable to require the relatively simple offsite highway works to be developed in full in conjunction with the tunnelling design so that their environmental effects could be considered by the local planning authorities both at the pre-application and planning application stages rather than much later as the applicant clearly expects.
+When viewed against the considerable engineering challenges posed by the tunnel boring works and taking account of the fact that the local country lane network provides few route options, it does not seem unreasonable to expect the relatively simple off-site highway works to be developed in full in conjunction with the tunnelling design so that their environmental effects could be considered by the local planning authorities both at the pre-application and planning application stages rather than much later as the applicant expects.

-What information the applicant has provided with the planning application on the offsite highway works lacks detail and as indicated above has not even been informed by critical survey work such as an arboricultural survey which undermines the validity of assumptions the applicant has made.
+What information the applicant has provided with the planning application on the offsite highway works lacks detail and as indicated above has not even been informed by critical survey work such as a tree survey which undermines the validity of assumptions the applicant has made.
 The number of trees that may be affected by the off-site highway works is a concern and with this in mind it would not be appropriate to determine the planning application without tree specific information on losses, crown raising, pruning, etc.